KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>String</td>
       <td>
-Description for this option in the parent path's selection box.
-Requires that the parent path is a `TEXT_SELECTOR`.
+Description for this option in the parent step's selection box.
+Requires that the parent step is a `TEXT_SELECTOR`.
       </td>
     </tr>
     <tr>